-Featuring blond-haired vixen Gayle McCormick's soulful lead vocals, the one hit wonder band, not to be confused with later '80s English rock band The Smiths [best known for introducing Morrissey and guitarist Johnny Marr to a national stage], had a notable No. 5 hit in the summer of 1969 with a cover of “Baby It's You.”
+Featuring blond-haired vixen Gayle McCormick's soulful lead vocals, Smith was a one hit wonder band who had a notable No. 5 hit in the summer of 1969 with a cover of “Baby It's You” [not to be confused with later '80s English rock band The Smiths, best known for introducing Morrissey and guitarist Johnny Marr to a national stage].

 The song, a defiant declaration of a girl’s steadfast love even when friends try to convince her that her boyfriend’s no good (or vice versa, depending on the singer), was originally composed by Brill Building stalwarts Burt Bacharach, Mack David, and Luther Dixon.
 Pioneering African American female quartet The Shirelles got their hands on the song first in 1961.
 Their version nearly topped the R&B chart [No. 3] but stalled at No. 8 pop wise.

 The Beatles, especially John Lennon, took a shine to the girl group's intricate vocal harmonies and recorded it along with "Boys" on their debut long player, Please Please Me.
 The Beatles' 1963 cover closely emulated The Shirelles' rendition although the four lads from Liverpool opted for some innovative “cheat, cheat” call and response vocal theatrics after the telling line, “Is it true what they say about you?”